·Use case

 [Printed name, title]

-This template makes no representation that any specific court will admit the receipt on this declaration, that the declaration alone satisfies any specific authentication rule, or that prior practice supports its use.
+This template makes no representation that any specific court will admit the proof on this declaration, that the declaration alone satisfies any specific authentication rule, or that prior practice supports its use.
 Counsel must make their own admissibility judgment with the witness and the record in front of them.

 05What this page does not say